Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future self (who's inexplicably forgotten everything).**  Future you will thank you (and possibly buy you a coffee... a virtual one, at least).
+- **Pro Tip:**  Before you spend hours debugging that cryptic error, **Google it first.**  Seriously.
+You're not the first person to wrestle a semicolon into submission (or whatever your current coding beast is).
+Save yourself the existential dread and let the wisdom of the internet (and Stack Overflow's tireless heroes) guide you.
+You might even find a funny Stack Overflow answer to cheer you up along the way.

 ---

-### 📅 Last Updated: 2025-03-05 01:19
+### 📅 Last Updated: 2025-03-05 08:22

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!